 The proposed way forward is to build up a governance structure based around a BIOEAST Board made up of National Contact Points and chaired by the Secretary General.
 A Scientific Advisory Board consisting mostly of scientific experts will further help with the work of the Initiative.

-The European Commission will be updated formally on the results of these discussions via the Horizon 2020 Societal Challenge 2 Programme Committee and the Standing Committee for Agricultural Research (SCAR).
-The Council of the European Union will be updated formally in the frame of the different Council meetings, while the European Parliament will be kept in the loop via the interested Members of the European Parliament.
+The European Commission will be involved in specific tasks and updated formally on the results of these discussions via the Horizon 2020 and Horizon EUROPE Framework Programmes, relevant committees and the Standing Committee for Agricultural Research (SCAR).
+The Council of the European Union will be briefed officially in the frame of the different Council formations, while the European Parliament will be kept in the loop via the interested Members of the European Parliament.